 Goodwill is not amortized but is subject to impairment testing on an annual basis, or more frequently if impairment indicators arise.
 Impairment testing is performed at the reporting unit level.
 A reporting unit is the operating segment, or a business one level below that operating segment (the component level) if discrete financial information is prepared and reviewed regularly by segment management.
 However, components are aggregated if they have similar economic characteristics.
 We have the option to assess qualitative factors to determine whether it is more likely than not that the fair value of a reporting unit is less than its carrying amount, including goodwill.
 If we conclude that such an impairment is not more-likely-than-not in all cases, no additional quantitative analysis is required.
-If such an impairment is more-likely-than-not, or if we choose to bypass this qualitative assessment, a quantitative evaluation is performed by comparing the fair value of the relevant reporting unit to the carrying value, including goodwill, of the reporting unit.
+If such an impairment is more-likely-than-not in goodwill to the carrying value, including goodwill, of the reporting unit.
+If the fair value of the reporting unit to the carrying value, including goodwill, of the reporting unit.
 If the fair value of the reporting unit exceeds the carrying value, no impairment loss is recognized.
 However, if the carrying value of the reporting unit exceeds the fair value, the goodwill of the reporting unit is determined to be impaired.